torrinconrath/depression-detection/README.md

 ---

-## How to Run
+## Usage

-All pipeline settings are in the `CONFIG` dict at the top of `main.py`.

 ### Step 1 — Fine-tune the Tier 1 filter

 Trains a 4-class DistilBERT classifier on `data/dsd.csv` with class-weighted loss.
+GPU optional.
 Saves to `models/tier1_filter/`.

 ```bash
 python -m src.tier1_finetune
 ```

-### Step 2 — Generate data splits and test Tier 1
+### Step 2 — Generate data splits and verify Tier 1

-Set `"skip_tier2": True` in `CONFIG`, then:
+Set `"skip_tier2": True` in `main.py`'s `CONFIG`, then:

 ```bash
 python main.py
 ```

-This loads `data/dsd.csv`, produces stratified `data/train.csv` and `data/test.csv`, runs the Tier 1 filter over the test set, and prints per-class recall.
+Produces stratified `data/train.csv` and `data/test.csv`, runs Tier 1 over the test set, and prints per-class recall.
+Use this step to tune the threshold before committing to the expensive Tier 2 run.

 ### Step 3 — Fine-tune the Tier 2 LLM

 Requires a CUDA GPU.
 Reads `data/train.csv` produced in Step 2.
+Saves the QLoRA adapter to `models/tier2_adapter/`.

 ```bash
 python -m src.tier2_finetune
 ```

-Saves the QLoRA adapter to `models/tier2_adapter/`.
 Training takes approximately 1–2 hours on a single consumer GPU (RTX 3080) with the default 3-epoch config.

 ### Step 4 — Run the full pipeline